LeetLLM

 Progressive summarization

 As raw message history accumulates, it can be chunked and summarized in hierarchical layers to conserve tokens.
-The function below takes a list of raw messages and an LLM client, then iteratively chunks the context and generates summaries at multiple compression levels.
+This function takes a list of raw messages and an LLM client, then iteratively chunks the context and generates summaries at multiple compression levels.

 progressive-summarization.py